Occupational Health and Safety

 Security officer training program

 CP ALL requires security companies under contract to provide training on the knowledge necessary to perform their duties, such as policies and procedures related to human rights.
 These include security as everyone's basic right, no violence against others, even if they are the perpetrators, security officers do not have the right to arrest anyone unless they are caught in the act of crime, and the accused has the right to be presumed innocent until proven guilty.
 All security officers must be fully aware of this guideline prior to working.
-In 2022, there were no human rights complaints against
+In 2023, there were no human rights complaints against company security personnel.
+And 100% of outsourced contract security personnel are trained.

 Impacts and Benefits